Fawaidac/cdc_mobile_get/README.md

-# Carrer Development & Conseling Politeknik Negeri Jember
+# Carrer Development & Counseling Politeknik Negeri Jember

 A new Flutter project.